Liouville's theorem and the foundation of classical mechanics: 3. The Liouville theorem

 is the differential operator on phase space, and

 is the velocity by which states flow on phase space.
-The continuity equation \ref{eq:continuityequationhamiltonianflow} is the Gibbs-Liouville equation \cite{gibbs}\cite{bloch} for the density of states on phase space.
+Equation \ref{eq:continuityequationhamiltonianflow} is the Liouville continuity equation \cite{bloch} for the density of states on phase space.
 It say that the number of states is locally conserved.
-The term $\vec{\nabla}\cdot\left(\rho \vec{v}\right)$ represent the net flow of states through $\Omega$, i.e. the difference between the outflow and inflow of states.
-The continuity equation thus state that if there is a net outflow of states, i.e. if
+The term $\vb{\nabla}\cdot\left(\rho \vb{v}\right)$ represent the net flow of states through $\Omega$, i.e. the difference between the outflow and inflow of states.
+The continuity equation can be rewritten as